World Bank

 International Development Association (IDA)

-A large part of Iceland’s contributions to the World Bank Group (WBG) goes to the International Development Association (IDA) which is the institution of the WBG that provides grants and concessional loans as well as advisory services to the world’s poorest countries.
+A large part of Iceland’s contributions to the World Bank Group (WBG) goes to the International Development Association (IDA).
 The Icelandic government also provides support to the poorest countries through IDA’s Multilateral Debt Relief Initiative.
-Negotiations for the IDA19 replenishment were concluded in the end of 2019, with donor countries pledging a historic 82 billion USD to assist the world’s 74 poorest countries.
-Iceland’s annual contribution for the period of 2021-2023 is 489 million ISK.
+Negotiations for the IDA20 replenishment were concluded in the end of 2021, with donor countries agreeing on a historic 93 billion USD financing package to assist the world’s poorest countries.
+Iceland’s contribution for the period of 2023-2025 is 1,8 billion ISK.

 Bilateral Cooperation

-Through its collaboration with the World Bank Iceland places particular emphasis on the blue economy, gender equality, human rights and renewable energy.
+In its bilateral collaboration with the World Bank, Iceland places particular emphasis on the blue economy, gender equality, human rights and renewable energy.

 Human Rights and Development